Safety

 Developing human resources who can take Safety Basic Behavior

-In addition to preventing occupational accidents, we are working to establish a "culture of taking things for granted" by having company members observe and follow the established rules in terms of manners and morals.
-For instance, we are continuously implementing "Poke-Te-Na-Shi Activity*" common to Toyota Group, raising the level of awareness by calling out to company members at standing patrols and poster contests, and creating workplaces where mutual enlightenment can take place.
+In addition to preventing occupational accidents, we are working to establish a “culture of taking things for granted” by having company members observe and follow the established rules in terms of manners and morals.
+For instance, we are continuously implementing “Poke-Te-Na-Shi Activity*” common to the Toyota group, raising the level of awareness by calling out to company members through Poke-Te-Na-Shi checks and poster contests, and creating workplaces where mutual enlightenment can take place.

 Comments from participants